 Reposting an IGtv to Instagram stories

-When you are watching an IGtv video you might suddenly realise: My followers want to see this too!
+When you are watching an IGtv video, you might suddenly realize: My followers want to see this too!
 So what to do to repost the IGtv video to your own Instagram stories.

 - Tap the little ‘paper airplane’ at the bottom of the video (bottom left corner)

-- Tap ‘add video to your story’ on the pop-up
+- Tap ‘add a video to your story on the pop-up

 - Add hashtags, locations, and mentions to your taste.

-- And press ‘your story’ button in the bottom left corner
+- And press the ‘your story’ button in the bottom left corner.

 Reposting an Instagram story to your own stories

-In that case you will have to make a screenshot.
-But ofcourse you don’t want the name and ‘send message’ bars to be visible.
+In that case, you will have to take a screenshot.
+But of course, you don’t want the name and ‘send message’ bars to be visible.

 Before you take the screenshot, tap on the screen and hold.
 You will notice the bars will disappear.